minio/docs/source/reference/minio-mc/mc-cp.rst

    mc cp --version-id VERSION SRCALIAS/SRCPATH TGTALIAS/TGTPATH

-- Replace :mc-cmd:`VERSION <mc cp rewind>` with the version of the object to copy.
+- Replace :mc-cmd:`VERSION <mc cp --rewind>` with the version of the object to copy.

 - Replace :mc-cmd:`SRCALIAS <mc cp SOURCE>` with the